Banza0010/todolist_test/test/test_plan.md

 ### Roles and Resposibilities

-- Tester (QE/Analyst) - draft, complile and exceute test for the application on the test environment to ensure quality of the product and deploy tested version to the UAT environment
+- Tester (QE/Analyst) - draft, complile and exceute test for the application on the test environment to ensure quality of the product and deploy tested version to the UAT environment .
+Write automated frontend and backend tests for the application
 - Developer - deploy changes to test environments, add unit tests for extra test coverage, fix/patch bugs discovered during testing
 - Product owner - to verify acceptance criteria and UAT testing before go live

 ## Test Strategy